 “Hello Jini!
 You might not know me but I’ve been folowing you for 5 years, since my oldest daughter got a diagnosis of Ulcerative colitis.
 I followed and recommend many of your protocols and books.
 When at 9 she got a diagnosis of scoliosis i was floored.
 Until they checked my youngest daughter to find out she also has scoliosis but hers is more severe.
 I take them to a chiropractor that specializes in scoliosis in New York, it costs $10,000 every time we go, he does an intensive treatment for a week, 6 hours a day and then I continue the exercises at home, but I doubt I can continue going since I have to go 2 times a year.
 So I need more detail on the protocol that you follow to correct your curve.
 I do believe that it can be corrected but I do not know where to start, she is on a brace, and I feel terrible doing a treatment that I do not think it will work.
 I hope you can give me some guidance.
 Thank you!”

-I’ve decided to gather together all the resources I used to straighten my scoliosis, all here in one place, all free of charge.
+I decided to gather together all the resources I used to straighten my scoliosis, all here in one place.

 You can start with the videos below, or head straight to the Practitioner’s Page for some resources you can use to heal your own particular, unique curvature.

 And don’t worry, as I discover more videos or techniques that actually work, I’ll add them to this site!

 Here are a few helpful videos you can start with: